interview-examples/nj-smart-book-api/README.md

 ## Features
 - **Complete CRUD Operations**: Create, read, update, and delete books
-- **Data Enrichment**: Automatically enrich book data from external sources:
+- **Hybrid Data Enrichment**:
-  - Google Books API: Book details, cover images, and categories
+  - Primary source: Google Books API
-  - Open Library API: Additional book metadata
+  - Fallback to Open Library if data is incomplete
-  - NY Times API: Book reviews and bestseller lists
+  - Additional metadata from NY Times when available
+  - Automatic merging of data from multiple sources for maximum completeness
-- **Caching System**: Efficient caching of external API responses to minimize network calls
+- **Caching System**: Efficient caching of external API responses
 - **Search Functionality**: Search books by title, author, or ISBN
 - **Pagination**: Paginated results for better performance with large datasets
 - **Swagger Documentation**: Interactive API documentation
 - **Docker Integration**: Easy deployment with Docker and Docker Compose
+- **CI/CD Pipeline**: Automated testing and deployment with GitHub Actions

+## CI/CD Pipeline
+The project includes a GitHub Actions workflow (`.github/workflows/ci.yml`) that automates:
+- **Code Quality**: Linting with flake8
+- **Testing**: Running all tests with coverage reporting
+- **Docker Build**: Building and pushing Docker images on successful tests
+- **Deployment**: Automatic deployment to staging/production environments (configured via repository secrets)

+The pipeline runs on:
+- Push to `dev` and `master` branches
+- Pull requests to `master`
+- Manual workflow dispatch

 ## Architecture
 The project follows a clean architecture pattern with separation of concerns: